DeboraSerra/DeboraSerra.github.io/Project-color-guess/README.md

 # Bonus project - Color Guess

+The project Color Guess was a bonus project to create a game where each refresh of the page will generate a collection of 3 numbers between 0 and 255, and six circles with random color.
+To play the game, the user must guess which of the six colors is a match to the collection shown.
+To each right answer, the player will earn 3 points.
+To the next fase just click the restart button.

-The project Color Guess was a bonus project where we had to follow the requisites below:
+This project was produced following the requisites below:

 1. Add to your site a title with the name of the game.